nicknonnen/RE-rosgen/results/rosgenreport.md

 Briefly describe the original analysis – type of study, research design, analytical approach, and results; motivation of the replication; and outline of the replication study

+Understanding river and stream dynamics is the first step to accurately classifying and ...
+(include brief description of the project, why Rosgen did this, why Kasprak replicated, and why I am replicating)

 ## Original Study Information

 Description: Present a short narrative that summarizes key information about the original study.
 Include information about all of the following